itential/ipctl/docs/configuration-reference.md

 #### timestamp_timezone

 Configures the timezone to use when converting log timestamp messages from the application.
-This setting can be used to automatiocally translate the log messages to any desired timezone.
+This setting can be used to automatically translate the log messages to any desired timezone.

 The default value for `timestamp_timezone` is `utc`.